 In addition to managing the logistics of complying with this new regulation, acquirers have to consider the customer service aspect of whatever approach they pursue.
 How is the business tracking down missing or incorrect data?
 What questions are being asked of customers?
 How is the company working with merchants to help them understand why they must send data and what it means for their tax filing activities?

 Many merchants may be oblivious to this new regulation and will need their hands held.
 They know the importance of customer service from running their own businesses and will appreciate having crucial customer service at the initiation of a new set of processes.

-IRS Section 6050W isn't just a burden; it is an opportunity to take advantage of the latecomers by creating a process that's easy, efficient and likely allows you to increase market share by providing a clear reporting process
+IRS Section 6050W isn't just a burden; it is an opportunity to take advantage of the latecomers by creating a process that's easy, efficient and likely allows you to increase market share by providing a clear reporting process for merchants.